What is an endoscopic mid-facelift?

 Tiny incisions are inconspicuously placed within the hairline at the temple and inside of the mouth, thus allowing for no visible scarring.

-Are there scars after an endoscopic mid-facelift?
+Are there scars after a mid-facelift?

 There is no visible scarring after an endoscopic mid-facelift as very tiny incisions are inconspicuously placed inside of the mouth and within the hairline at the temple.